What is socially responsible investment (SRI)? How to build a SRI portfolio?

 We can trace the roots of SRI back to the 1700s in the United States, when groups like the Quakers denounced the slave trade.
 John Wesley, another US historical figure, opposed profiting at the expense of others' welfare.
 While there are many such examples throughout time and history, to truly understand what SRI is about we need to introspect and figure out our own personal values first.

-Understanding SRI in detail
+Understanding SRI Approach in detail

-Investors interested in SRI look beyond typical metrics like performance and expenses.
+Investors interested in the SRI approach look beyond typical metrics like performance and expenses.
 They consider whether a company's revenue sources and practices align with their personal values.
-Since values vary widely among individuals, SRI can take many forms.
+Since values vary widely among individuals, the SRI approach can take many forms.
 For example, if you care about the environment, you might invest in wind or solar companies.
 If social justice is your passion, you may choose mutual funds that invest in women-run or minority-owned businesses.

-SRI covers a broad spectrum of concerns:
+The SRI approach covers a broad spectrum of concerns:

 • Environmental Impact: Climate change, conservation, pollution control, etc.